-- Lieutenant Atar Singh (He was promoted as Captain on the spot for his bravery).
+- Lieutenant Atar Singh (He was promoted to Captain on the spot for his bravery).

 Effect of Nathu La and Cho La Skirmish on Chinese: The PLA (People’s Liberation Army) was taught a good lesson and it was clear both in the minds of Chinese Army and their political leadership that now it is going to be a difficult task to engage with Indian Army in one to one fight.
-The Chinese Dragon was given taste of fire from Indian Machine Guns.
+The Chinese Dragon was given a taste of fire from Indian Machine Guns.
 The defeat of Chinese army was so humiliating that it was never printed in Chinese Print Media (They are under government control).
-The same China which was involved in cross border skirmish and gave ultimatum to Indian Army during India-Pakistan war of 1965 didn’t utter a single word during the India-Pakistan war of 1971(even though China was strongly against the formation of Bangladesh) and in 1999.
-Some people say that Chinese didn’t fought back because they are opportunists and they were going to get nothing even if they had captured the pass because it would cost the lives of soldiers due to low temperature.
+The same China which was involved in cross-border skirmish and gave an ultimatum to Indian Army during India-Pakistan war of 1965 didn’t utter a single word during the India-Pakistan war of 1971(even though China was strongly against the formation of Bangladesh) and in 1999.
+Some people say that Chinese didn’t fight back because they are opportunists and they were going to get nothing even if they had captured the pass because it would cost the lives of soldiers due to low temperature.
 But according to us if this was the reason they why China still controls Aski Chin and claims Arunachal Pradesh as its territory?
 Are these places not cold enough?

-Please share this story on Facebook/Twitter and help us to reach maximum audience.
+Share this story on Facebook/Twitter and help us to reach the maximum audience.
 Comments are most welcome.
 Jai Hind.